CryptoDevTV/CDAF/README.md

 * [ ] `YES`
 * [ ] `NO`

-Q2.3.4 - Does issues have people assigned?
+Q2.3.4 - Are there people assigned to the issues?

 * [ ] `YES`
 * [ ] `NO`

-Q2.3.5 - Does issues use labels?
+Q2.3.5 - Do issues use labels?

 * [ ] `YES`
 * [ ] `NO`

-Q2.3.6 - Does issues have conversations?
+Q2.3.6 - Do issues have conversations?

 * [ ] `YES`
 * [ ] `NO`